-Dr. Khanna explained the surgery “The plan is to carry out a Ureteroscopic fragmentation of the stone with a lithoclast (stone fragmenter) or Holmium Laser.
+Dr. Kartikeya explained the surgery “The plan is to carry out a Ureteroscopic fragmentation of the stone with a lithoclast (stone fragmenter) or Holmium Laser.
 A thin ureteroscope will be passed through the urinary passage up the ureter.
 It allows us to see the ureter and find the stone.
 After the stone has been broken a Ureteric stent is placed which helps keep the passage open and ensures a free flow of urine and stone fragments.”

 “How will the stone be removed?”
 Abhay asked.